Man dead and seven treated after suspected carbon monoxide poisoning at takeaway

 Officers attended the shop in Cresswell Crescent, Bloxwich, at around 9.40pm on Friday.

-Officers attended the shop in Cresswell Crescent, Bloxwich, at around 9.40pm on Friday over concerns for the welfare of a man in his 50s who was then confirmed dead at the scene.
+“I wasn’t like scared to sleep but … the fire brigade told us we’re lucky because if we went to sleep last night we wouldn’t have woke back up.”

+Among the seven people treated were unspecified emergency service workers.
+Some of the seven were taken to hospital, police said.

-People were evacuated from surrounding properties but were allowed to return in the early hours of Saturday following tests, according to a local councillor.
+The people who were evacuated from surrounding properties were able to return in the early hours of Saturday following tests.

-A spokesperson for the force said: “Our thoughts are with (the man’s) loved ones at this devastating time.

-“Seven other people – including emergency service workers – were treated at the scene for the suspected effects of carbon monoxide poisoning.

-Councillor Michael Coulson said on social media that the incident took place at a food takeaway shop at Mossley shops.

-He said the fire service were called out because an injured person needed assistance but firefighters were unable to access the property because a generator was “releasing a mixture of gases”.
+Local ward councillor Michael Coulson wrote on Facebook that the fire service was called out because an injured person needed assistance but firefighters were unable to access the property because a generator was “releasing a mixture of gases”.

-On Saturday, he posted in an update: “I have just been down to see for myself the scene of last night’s tragic fatality.

 “I had done two litter picks around the shops in the last few days, including one completed just after 7pm last night, and I briefly spoke to those setting up the takeaway on both occasions.